-Unlike other inequalities such as Sobolev inequality \cite{Bianchi1991a, Chen2013a}, the Hardy--Littlewood--Sobolev inequality \cite{Carlen2017a}, and the isoperimetric inequality \cite{Fusco2008a, Figalli2010a}, stability of the LSI is quite subtle in the choice of probability measure spaces and distance functionals.
-A natural question is to determine the best possible conditions on probability measure and distances for stability of the LSI.
-The goal of the paper is to investigate conditions under which stability of the LSI does not hold.
-To this end, we construct sequences of probability measures such that the deficit of the LSI converges to 0.
-In this case, there are two possibilities: both the Fisher information and the relative entropy converge to 0, or both of them do not converge to 0.
-In the first case, Pinsker's inequality and Talagrand's transportation inequalities \eqref{eq:Tal} imply that the sequence of probability measures converges to $\gamma$ in $W_2$ and $L^1$.
-In fact, the stability results in \cite{Fathi2016a} rely on the estimate that the deficit of the LSI is bounded below by the Fisher information (and the relative entropy).
-Thus we focus on the second case, where the deficit converges to 0 but the relative entropy does not.
-It turns out that our examples yield several instability results of the LSI in terms of the Wasserstein distances and $L^p(d\gamma)$ distances.
+Given such effort to find stability for the LSI in terms of different assumptions and distance functionals, a natural question is to determine the best possible conditions on probability measure and distances for stability for the LSI.
+The goal of the paper is to investigate conditions under which stability for the LSI fails.
+To this end, we construct sequences of probability measures such that the deficit of the LSI converges to 0 but the relative entropy does not.
+It turns out that our examples yield several instability results for the LSI in terms of the Wasserstein distances and $L^p(d\gamma)$ distances.
 The results imply that some of the existing stability estimates cannot be improved in terms of spaces of probability measures or distances.
-Moreover, we apply it to Talagrand's transportation inequality and the Beckner--Hirschman inequality and obtain instabilities results.
+Moreover, we apply our examples to Talagrand's transportation inequality and the Beckner--Hirschman inequality to obtain instability results.